-Many people think of food, music and dancing when they think of Nashville and Nashville certainly offers a lot of wonderful choices if that is what you are looking for.
+Many people think of food, music, and dancing when they think of Nashville and Nashville certainly offers a lot of wonderful choices if that is what you are looking for.
+There are certainly plenty of fun things to do in Nashville.
 But just a few minutes away from the most happeneing spots in the city are gorgeous parks that offer lovely green areas.
 There is something for everyone.
 Whether you are a resident of Nashville or passing through, Wyatt Johnson Kia wants you to know about the natural side of Nashville.

 Located on the West End Avenue, the Centennial Park is 132 acres.
 Close to downtown, it has a 1 mile walking and jogging trail, sand volley ball courts, picnic spots in the grassy knoll and is right on Lake Watauga.
 Also located at the park is the Centennial Art Center, many historical monuments, an events area and an arts activity center.
 Plus a dog park.
 A must see attraction in the park is the full sacle replica of the Parthenon that is located in the middle of the park.
 For a fee of $6, visitors can go inside and see the Athena sculpture (entry into the park itself is free).
 But note that the Parthenon is closed on Mondays.